Relative Date-Time

 appointment_date:[TODAY+d TO 30d]

-Note in this example the "1" was optional: "+d" is the same as "+1d."
+Note that the "1" was optional in this example: "+d" is the same as "+1d."
 Also, the lead "+" was inferred for "30d" (same as "+30d").
 The example indicates tomorrow is the pivot (TODAY plus one day), and the end date is tomorrow plus thirty days.

 Date Delta with Absolute Date-time Strings